Labouche Frères, Toulouse, France

 - Ludwigsohn Freres, Place Karakeuy 21, Constantinople

 Ludwigsohn Freres, postcard publishers, 21 Place Karakeuy, Constantinople, published topographical photo-cards into the divided-back era.
 Jacques and A Ludwigsohn also published postcards from the same address in their own names.
 Jacques Ludwigsohn published an album of 36 photos of Constantinople with captions in three languages.
 Many of their cards were produced by Mehner and Maas of Leipzig (qv)65.
 About 1909, the company was one of the postcard manufacturers that joined the price cartel Neue Bromsilber Convention (NBC) with the aim to have guaranteed minimum prices and fixed terms and conditions to avoid ruinous competition.
-The cartel continued until the early 1930s and its president was Heinrich Ross from Rotograph Bromsilberdruck GmbH, Berlin66.
+The cartel continued until the early 1930s.
+Its president was Heinrich Ross from Rotograph Bromsilberdruck GmbH, Berlin66.

 P & D Lyle